ILIYANGERMANOV/Notes/README.md

 # Notes 0.0.1
-Notes is fast, simple and efficient android note-taking applicaiton that allows you to capture what's on your mind.Create lists so you'll never forget something when you are shopping again.
-Set reminders so you'll always be notified at the appropriate time.
+Notes is fast, simple and efficient android note-taking applicaiton that allows you to capture what is on your mind.
+Create lists so you'll never forget something when you are shopping again.
+Set reminders so you'll always be notified at the right time.
 No time for writing?
-Use speech to text funcoonality and Notes will transcribe it for you.
+Use speech to text funcionality and Notes will transcribe it for you.
 With Notes is easy to organise and manage your notes, which will bring your noting skills to a whole new level!

 **Basic features:**